Covid 19 coronavirus: First New Zealand death - children had also recently lost father

 A family notice at the time said the couple were the parents of three, and grandparents and great-grandparents to 6.

-It is understood the family is well-respected within the community and run at least one local business.
+It is understood the family are well-respected within the community and run at least one local business.

 They are now trying to work out exactly how their mother and grandmother became infected.